 ASX ThomsonReuters Charity Foundation

 ASX has been a supporter of ShareGift Australia since 2007.
 ShareGift Australia is a not-for profit organisation that allows shareholders to sell parcels of shares free of brokerage costs and donate the proceeds to charity.
 ASX reimburses all ASX exchange fees on ShareGift Australia transactions.
 ASX encourages its shareholders to support ShareGift Australia by enclosing a ShareGift Share Sale Donation Form with the final dividend letter from the Chairman.
-ShareGift Australia has donated over $1 million to 392 charities.
+ShareGift Australia has donated over $1.35 million to 450 charities.

 Anzac Centenary Public Fund